colindaviddick/thingsthatrhymewithorange/README.md

-# Getting Started with Create React App
+# Getting Started with Things That Rhyme With Orange

 This app generates a game, to be played alone or in a group.